Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 - Fail: Marks delivery FAILED and moves cargo to the order’s destination; optional comment recorded.
 - Lost: Marks delivery LOST; optional comment recorded.
 - Store: Switches to Stored at a chosen location (requires selecting a location and optional comment).
-- Continue: Displayed for stored back to IN_PROGRESS (optionally adding a comment).
+- Continue: Displayed for stored back to InProgress (optionally adding a comment).
 Some actions are only visible for compatible current statuses.

 Create/Edit delivery form fields